Controversy over Abkhaz and South Ossetian independence: Kosovo as a precedent

 The Assembly of the Serbian Autonomous Province of Kosovo and Metohija, under administration of the United Nations Interim Administration Mission in Kosovo since 1999, unilaterally declared independence as the Republic of Kosovo on 17 February 2008.
 The Republic of Kosovo was soon recognised by the United States and the EU three.

 At an emergency meeting of the UN Security Council, Serbian President Boris Tadić asked the Council, "Are we all aware of the precedent that is being set and are we aware of the catastrophic consequences that it may lead to?"
 The Permanent Representatives of the United States, United Kingdom and France presented their opinion that the Kosovo case was sui generis in nature and could not be perceived as a precedent.

 The setting of a precedent was mentioned by many countries.
 Among them were Argentina, and Cuba.
 India stated that Kosovo "can set a very dangerous precedent for similar cases around the world."
 The then Russian President Vladimir Putin described the recognition by Western powers of Kosovo independence as "terrible precedent, which will de facto blow apart the whole system of international relations, developed not over decades, but over centuries."
 He then went on to say, "They have not thought through the results of what they are doing.
 At the end of the day it is a two-ended stick and the second end will come back and hit them in the face."

 Some analysts at the time called ignoring Russian objections and the move by the United States and the EU-3 a mistake, with Ted Galen Carpenter of the Cato Institute stating that their view of Kosovo being sui generis and setting no precedent as "extraordinarily naïve".
 It was also suggested that Russia could use the case of Kosovo as pretext for recognising Abkhazia and South Ossetia or annexing Crimea in the future.

+On 19 February 2008, Georgia's Foreign Minister Davit Bakradze stated that Georgia would not recognize Kosovo's independence.
+He said there was a consensus in Georgia on this issue, "regardless of political orientation."
+Bakradze added that Russia viewed the West's recognition of Kosovo as a challenge and planned to respond by taking similar steps in the former Soviet Union, which posed a "high degree of risk" for Georgia.

-The Heritage Foundation suggested that Kosovo was no precedent due to its administration by the United Nations as a protectorate for seven years and was blocked from being admitted to the United Nations due to Russia being able to use their veto in the United Nations Security Council.
+The Heritage Foundation suggested that Kosovo was no precedent because it was administrated by the United Nations as a protectorate for seven years and was blocked from being admitted to the United Nations only due to Russia being able to use its veto in the United Nations Security Council.

 In July 2008, in a speech to Russian Ambassadors on Russian foreign policy, Dmitry Medvedev opined that "for the European Union, Kosovo is almost what Iraq has proved to be for the United States" and that they acted unilaterally in pursuit of their own self-interests and undermined international law in the process.